Estimated reading time: 11 minutes

 It is also important to acknowledge that routines, rather than mere habits, are essential for individuals with ADHD to optimize their ability to stay on track.

 Finally, selecting the right task management tools, such as Leantime, designed specifically for ADHD needs, can provide valuable support in tracking progress, managing goals, and staying motivated.
-By implementing these strategies and finding what works for you, individuals with ADHD can work on getting closer to completing their goals.
+Individuals with ADHD can achieve their goals by implementing effective strategies.